liang-alan/spotlight/README.md

 This is SpotLight!

-SpotLight is an App created for the Empower2.0 2024 Hackathon for the SonicBids Live Music Directory & Professional Network Web App track.
+SpotLight is an App created for the Empower2.0 2024 Hackathon for the Kinetik SonicBids Live Music Directory & Professional Network Web App track.

 I chose to participate in this track because of my love for music.
 Over this past year, I have been consistenly reteaching myself how to play the piano.
 I also love to create "remixes" of songs as well as some of my own songs on my freetime as well.
 I believe music is powerful and its amazing to see how unifying music can be.